-Microsoft InfoPath can be used to design and fill forms.
+Microsoft InfoPath has 2 components, InfoPath Designer that can be used to design forms, and InfoPath Filler that can be used to fill forms.
 Converting a form to PDF is quite easy and can be done by printing to the novaPDF virtual printer driver instead of printing to your regular printer.
 InfoPath offers an option to print multiple views of a form while designing it.
 This way you can define several views with different font/style settings and print them to PDF to see which one would look better.

-- Open your form in InfoPath 2010 and go to File -> Print, select novaPDF from the printers list and click OK.
+Open your form in InfoPath Designer and go to File -> Print.
+Select novaPDF from the list of printers and click OK.

 Printing multiple InfoPath form views to a PDF

-InfoPath offers an option to define different views for a form when designing it.
+InfoPath Designer offers an option to define different views for a form when designing it.
 Views allow showing various types of forms specific to a category of users.
 Each view can be different based on the information the user should see or submit.
-These different form views can be printed by the user into a single PDF file (on different pages).
+These different form views can be printed by the user into a single PDF file (on different pages) via InfoPath Filler.
 If you have a form that allows multiple views printing, you can convert that to a PDF:

-- In InfoPath click on File and Fill Out a Form.
+Open InfoPath Filler and click on File and Fill Out a Form.
 Select the form template file (.xsn) that you want to print the multiple views to PDF for.

 Converting a form to PDF with header and footer information

 When designing an InfoPath form, you have the option to add custom header and footer information that will be shown when the form is printed by the end user.
 To add custom header/footer information: